jonlpersson/ed-latimore/site/_posts/2021-05-03-boxing-benefits.md

 Learning to persevere through your fears and staying committed to your goals will completely change your life in ways you never imagined.
 It's a skill every man should know, and if you don't, you need to [read this now](https://edlatimore.com/how-to-overcome-fear/).

-Nothing has had as much of an impact on my life as boxing, and if you’re wondering whether you should start, my answer will always be yes.
-Start as soon as you can.
+Nothing has impacted my life as boxing, and if you’re wondering whether you should start, my answer will always be yes.
+Start as soon as you can.&nbsp;

 Before you know it, you’ll be on your way to becoming a version of yourself you never thought was possible.